 Individual calls can be cancelled and an automatic reminder will go to the list to which that call has been assigned.

-Once scheduled, you will receive a reminder notification that your call request has been processed and assigned its dial-in information.

 Conference Call Reminders

-You must have access privileges of Co-Chair, Board Member or HQ Staff in order to request a call
+You must have access privileges as a Co-chair, Board Member or HQ Staff in order to request a call

 Do not “name” your call if the call is for a WG (see conference call features for information on naming a call) rather than a specific event.
 There is agenda space provide for these kinds of details